akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/welcome.md

 As an example, in this tutorial, we will consider that we want to connect the PIM to your ERP.

 You will also have to know the use case for your connection.
-In this tutorial, for our ERP example, let's say each day, new products are referenced into your ERP.
+In this tutorial, for our ERP example, let's say every day, new products are referenced into your ERP.
 You want those new products to be sent over to your PIM so that you can enrich them, in the PIM, the day after.

 That's it! :tada: